 The Guatemalan market is competitive.
 Guatemalan businesspeople are price-sensitive and expect good after-sales service and support.
 They are accustomed to doing business with U.S. firms and many Guatemalans travel regularly to the United States and speak English.

 The Guatemalan economy expanded rapidly over several years, until the global recession in 2009.
-According to Banguat, in 2012 real GDP grew by 3.1 percent and inflation was estimated at 3.45 percent.
+According to Banguat, in 2013 real GDP grew by 3.7 percent and inflation was estimated at 4.39 percent.
 Remittances, almost entirely from the U.S., are an important source of foreign income.
-In 2012, Guatemalans living in the United States sent an estimated USD4.78 billion in remittances, an 9.22 percent increase over the previous year, which accounted for approximately 9.5 percent of GDP in 2012.
+In 2012, Guatemalans living in the United States sent an estimated USD4.8 billion in remittances, which accounts for approximately 10 percent of GDP in 2012.

 During 2012, exports of traditional agricultural products (sugar, bananas, cardamom, and coffee) performed well, in addition to non-traditional agricultural exports, such as prepared food, vegetables, and fruits.
 The non-traditional sector, in particular, has provided more jobs and increased income for tens of thousands of people over the past ten years.

-If the government continues to work toward economic reform, including incorporating more of its citizenry in the economy, maintaining free trade and liberal markets, as well as providing personal and investment security, U.S. companies can expect a growing market in Guatemala.
+If the government continues to work toward economic reform, including incorporating more of its citizenry in the economy (it is estimated that 600,000 of Guatemala’s nearly 14 million citizens pay taxes), maintaining free trade and liberal markets, as well as providing personal and investment security, U.S. companies can expect a growing market in Guatemala.
 The reality in Central America and in Guatemala today is that there are challenges: corruption, weak judicial institutions, security issues, poverty, and low education levels top the list.
 However, there is also relative stability, real market opportunities and substantial U.S. exports in a dynamic market that is close to the U.S. and growing.
-Regional integration and CAFTA-DR will spur investment, growth, trade, and increased market opportunities for U.S. firms.
+Regional integration and CAFTA-DR have spurred investment, growth, trade, and increased market opportunities for U.S. firms.